nirajan-khatiwada/quick-reference/content/posts/pages/asyncio/asyncio2.md

  asyncio.run(main())
  ```

+ > Note: Coroutine will only run when we use `await` keyword.
+If we call the coroutine directly it will return a coroutine object.

  In above code  we pause execution twice.
 We first await the call to add_one(1).
 Once
  we have the result, the main function will be “unpaused,” and we will assign the return
  value from add_one(1) to the variable one_plus_one, which in this case will be two.